 For example, in 2016, a woman or girl’s most significant threat may be living under the same roof as them.
-A best friend from the graduate school shared with me that she, her sister, and mother lived for years under the constant threat of physical violence from her father.
+A best friend from grad school shared with me that she, her sister, and her mother lived for years under the constant threat of physical violence from her father.
 Her father was a wealthy businessman who had married his secretary, my friend’s mother.
 Domestic violence is something that many women have to navigate in their daily lives, and the data on this issue can be troubling to read:

 “Homicide as a result of domestic violence makes up a greater proportion of female homicides than it does male homicides.
 In the United Kingdom, 37 percent of murdered women were killed by an intimate partner compared to 6 percent for men.
 Between 40 and 70 percent of women murdered in Canada, Australia, South Africa, Israel, and the United States were killed by an intimate partner.
 The World Health Organization states that globally, about 38% of female homicides are committed by an intimate partner.”
 Source Wikipedia

-Meanwhile, in other parts of the world, such as Pakistan, India, Afghanistan, Saudi Arabia, and Cambodia, women and girls face various forms of domestic violence, including acid attacks and honor or dowry killings.
+Meanwhile, in other parts of the world, such as Pakistan, India, Afghanistan, Saudi Arabia, and Cambodia, women and girls face domestic violence, including acid attacks and honor or dowry killings.
 This is the reality for many women living today, and many men can’t imagine having to live in this reality.

 Rape and Sexual Assault in the Military

 Additionally, the specter of rape looms.
 For men, the fear of rape arises whenever we think about prison.
-Prison is perhaps the only scenario or setting that generates in us the genuine concern of rape.
+Prison is perhaps the only scenario or setting that generates the genuine concern of rape in us fellas.
 But, for women, many situations pose the threat of rape or sexual assault.
-More alarming, rapists are often someone with whom the victim is familiar or close: co-worker, friend, husband, relative, boyfriend, etc. The work context is particularly problematic for women, and as I learned during my service in the Navy, women in the military experience disturbing rates of sexual assault and rape.
+More alarming, rapists are often someone with whom the victim is familiar or close to: co-workers, a friend, husband, relative, boyfriend, etc. The work context is particularly problematic for women.
+As I learned during my service in the Navy, women in the military experience disturbing rates of sexual assault and rape.